Cha-Ka

 "Cha-Ka" is the first episode of the first season of the 1974 American television series Land of the Lost.
-Written by David Gerrold and directed by Dennis Steinmetz, it first aired in the United States on September 7, 1974 on NBC.
+Written by David Gerrold and directed by Dennis Steinmetz, it first aired in the United States on September 7, 1974, on NBC.

 Plot

-An enormous earthquake plunges Rick, Will, and Holly Marshall "down a thousand feet below" to the Land of the Lost while river-rafting.
+An earthquake plunges Rick, Will, and Holly Marshall to the Land of the Lost while river-rafting.
 When their raft washes ashore, they are met with a tyrannosaur they soon dub "Grumpy", who chases them till they reach a homely cave located up a steep cliff.

-Presumably the next day, the Marshalls begin to explore the jungle and encounter a browsing Coelophysis, whom Holly decides to name "Spot" (to Will's chagrin).
-However, they are soon chased off by Grumpy.
-While hiding in the bracken, Rick suggests that the crack through which they fell in their raft was a "hole in space" and that they have entered another world using the presence of three moons in the sky to back up his claim.

-After further running, Rick tells Will and Holly to lie in wait while he sees if the route to the cave is safe.
-While in hiding, Will and Holly hear the sound of chanting and head toward the source, believing it to come from humans.
-They run into a clearing where they discover a large, metallic "pylon" which emits a high-pitched whirring sound.
-To the touch it is unnaturally smooth and cold.

-Remembering the chanting, the siblings head to the tree line and observe three manlike simians attempting to create a fire while chanting an invocation in their native language.
+The next day, the Marshalls explore the jungle, where they discover a large, metallic "pylon" which emits a high-pitched whirring sound and observe three manlike simians attempting to create a fire while chanting an invocation in their native language.

 The creatures are interrupted in their ritual by Grumpy, who wounds the leg of the smallest of the creatures.
-The tyrannosaur gives chase to the remaining two and Holly runs out to rescue the wounded one.
-Will carries him back to their hiding place in the bracken where they discover that the creature's right leg is sprained.
-Will and Holly are able to glean from the creature that his name is Cha-Ka and that his people are called "Pakuni".
+Will carries him back to their hiding place, where they discover that the creature's name is Cha-Ka and that his people are called "Pakuni".
+They mend Cha-Ka's leg and share their dinner with him.